ThePixelDeveloper/pixel-email/README.md

 		$mailer = Swift_SendmailTransport::newInstance();
 	}

-The NullTransport is used because we don't want to send the email and then we attach the database reporter so we can grab the emails out at a later date.
+The NullTransport is used because we don't want to send the email; We then attach the database reporter so we can grab the emails out at a later date.
+All you need to do to view the emails is browse to <domain.com>/emails.
+The main page will show you a list of emails which have appeared in the "To" header.
+Clicking an email will show you its inbox and further clicking on the subject will give you all the details of that message.
+Details include:

+* Subject
+* Date Received
+* Content-Type
+* Sender
+* Return-Path
+* To
+* From
+* Cc
+* Bcc
+* Reply-To
+* Message body

+The complete raw email can be found by appending /raw when viewing a message.
+So

+`<domain.com>/emails/me@example.com/1` -> `<domain.com>/me@example.com/1/raw`

 Schema
 ------